ravindrameena/jekyll-now/_posts/2019-08-04-Fourteenth-Post.md

 ---
 layout: post
-title: What is sched_switch in metadata?
+title: What is sched_switch event in metadata?
 ---

 sched_switch event defined in the metadata helps to identify if the thread is running or idle